 B) Prizes will be awarded on a team basis.

 C) In case of a tie, the winner will be determined by the team with the earliest team entry number.
+The other team will move to the next place.

 F) Payoff in cash prizes is based on 260 team field.